bcoles/kasld/tests/fuzz/README.md

 # Parser fuzz harnesses

 libFuzzer harnesses for the parsers that consume external input.
-The first five are the pure string→struct parsers in `src/orchestrator.c` — each consumes attacker-influenced input (component stdout, ELF section payload, dmesg) in the privileged orchestrator process, so a bug there is a real exposure surface.
-The sixth, `fuzz_btf`, walks the binary BTF type info in `src/components/btf_struct_page_size.c`: kernel-provided input rather than an attacker surface, but the most intricate binary parser in the tree, so it is fuzzed for over-read / overflow / unbounded-loop safety.
+Most target the pure string→struct parsers that read what a component produced — `src/capture.c` for the tagged wire records, `src/meta.c` for the metadata a component declares about itself, `src/orchestrator.c` for the disposition line.
+Each consumes attacker-influenced input (component stdout, ELF section payload, dmesg) in the privileged orchestrator process, so a bug there is a real exposure surface.

+`fuzz_btf` walks the binary BTF type info in `src/components/btf_struct_page_size.c`: kernel-provided input rather than an attacker surface, but the most intricate binary parser in the tree, so it is fuzzed for over-read / overflow / unbounded-loop safety. `fuzz_render` picks up where the parsers stop, building the report model from a script of constraints the engine could actually have applied and reading every field a format draws from.

 | Harness | Target | Wire format |
 |---|---|---|